goodChristina/website-checker/README.md

-# Christina's Amazing Website Validity Checker
+# Christina's Amazing Website Checker

 This simple Python script checks if a website is valid for web scraping purposes.
 It uses the `requests` library for HTTP requests to the entered URL and checks if for status code 200 (OK), which shows that the website is accessible.